KNagaVivek/docs.getdbt.com/website/docs/docs/dbt-versions/cloud-release-tracks.md

 ## Which release track should I choose?

 Choose "Latest" to continuously receive new features, fixes, performance improvements — latest & greatest dbt.
+This is the default for all customers on dbt Cloud.

-Select "Standard" + "Extended" if you need a less-frequent release cadence, the ability to test new dbt releases before they go live in production, and/or ongoing compatibility with the latest open source releases of dbt Core.
+Select "Compatible" + "Extended" if you need a less-frequent release cadence, the ability to test new dbt releases before they go live in production, and/or ongoing compatibility with the latest open source releases of dbt Core.

+## Common architectures

+**Default** (majority of customers on all plans)
+- Prioritize immediate access to fixes and features
+- Leave all environments on "Latest" (default configuration)

+**Hybrid customers** (Team & Enterprise)
+- Prioritize ongoing compatibility between dbt Cloud and dbt Core for development & deployment using both products in the same dbt projects
+- Configure all environments to use "Compatible"
+- Understand that new features will not be available until they are first released in dbt Core OSS (several months after "Latest")

+**Cautious customers** (Enterprise & Business Critical)
+- Prioritize "bake in" time for new features & fixes
+- Configure development & test environments to use "Compatible"
+- Configure pre-production & production environments to use "Extended"
+- Understand that new features will not be available until they are first released in dbt Core OSS + Compatible track

+**Virtual Private dbt or Single Tenant**
+- Changes to all release tracks roll out as part of dbt Cloud instance upgrades once per week

 ## Tips for upgrading {#upgrade-tips}